Module 08: Generation

 Practical Considerations

-• Prompt processing: First pass processes entire prompt (can be batched efficiently)
+• Prompt processing: First pass processes entire prompt (batches efficiently)

 • Generation: Subsequent tokens are generated one at a time (memory-bound)